Population-Scale Advancing Interface Modeling Reveals How Bacterial Swarms Encode Future Spatial Architecture: Results

+We tested whether interface forecasting remained reliable as the amount of training data was reduced (Figure~\ref{fig:f6}).
+Training-set-size subsampling showed rapid convergence of performance as more trajectories were included, with only small gains after the dominant modes of swarming variation had been sampled (Figure~\ref{fig:f6}\hyperref[fig:f6]{a}).
+This pattern argues against simple memorization of individual colonies and supports learning recurrent geometric patterns in interface evolution.

-Leave-one-out evaluation separates static accuracy from dynamical fidelity.
-Region- and boundary-based metrics remain concentrated in a high-performance regime (Figure~\ref{fig:f6}\hyperref[fig:f6]{b}), whereas dynamical measures separate propagation error, anisotropy deviation, and harmonic distortion more clearly (Figure~\ref{fig:f6}\hyperref[fig:f6]{c}).
-The model therefore generalizes well in mask overlap without collapsing the more sensitive dynamical dimensions into the same signal.
+Generalization was then measured by leave-one-out cross-validation, with each colony predicted by a model trained on the remaining 80 colonies.
+Region- and boundary-based metrics remained concentrated in a high-accuracy regime (Figure~\ref{fig:f6}\hyperref[fig:f6]{b}), while dynamical measures separated propagation error, anisotropy deviation, and harmonic distortion more clearly (Figure~\ref{fig:f6}\hyperref[fig:f6]{c}).
+High mask accuracy was evaluated alongside the harder question of whether front motion and morphology remained dynamically consistent.

-This separation is preserved at the trajectory level.
-Under a 50\% observation / 50\% prediction protocol, predicted effective radius and perimeter closely track the true time-aligned trajectories, and front propagation velocity reproduces the transition from rapid early expansion to later stabilization (Figure~\ref{fig:f6}\hyperref[fig:f6]{d--f}).
-Agreement remains after alignment by prediction horizon (Figure~\ref{fig:f6}\hyperref[fig:f6]{g}).
-Under an 80\% observation / 20\% prediction split, the same dynamical organization is retained (Figure~\ref{fig:f6}\hyperref[fig:f6]{h}): longer observation tightens prediction over a shorter horizon without changing the overall structure of the trajectories.
-Across settings, Morpher preserves not only colony extent but also the temporal organization of expansion.
+Trajectory-level analysis confirmed this distinction.
+Under a 50\% observation / 50\% prediction protocol, predicted effective radius and perimeter followed the measured time-aligned trajectories, and front propagation velocity reproduced the transition from rapid early expansion to later stabilization (Figure~\ref{fig:f6}\hyperref[fig:f6]{d--f}).
+The agreement persisted after prediction windows of different lengths were aligned by normalized horizon (Figure~\ref{fig:f6}\hyperref[fig:f6]{g}).
+Under the 80\% observation / 20\% prediction protocol, the same analysis resolved late-stage forecast evolution over a shorter window (Figure~\ref{fig:f6}\hyperref[fig:f6]{h}).
+Morpher therefore preserved not only occupied extent, but the temporal organization through which the front produced that extent.